waterbycounty

 What's happening with rivers in Mercer County right now?

-Mercer County's primary USGS streamgage on the Delaware River is currently reading 11,000 cubic feet per second — 91% of the long-term mean of 12,071.75 cfs.
+Mercer County's primary USGS streamgage on the Delaware River has a pipeline snapshot of 11,000 cubic feet per second — 91% of the long-term mean of 12,071.75 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Mercer County water compare to the New Jersey average?